 Can you tell us more about that book of essays and your contribution to it?

 Inhabitation explores how writers forge connections between critical theory and their practice while considering creative contexts.
-My chapter is titled Betwixt: Cross-cultural and cross-genre inhabitation in creative writing
+My chapter is titled Betwixt: Cross-cultural and cross-genre inhabitation in creative writing:

 ‘What colour are my characters?
 What languages do they speak?
 I am legion, the self and ‘other’.
 This is a story about inhabitation, a multiple embodiment.
 I write as a scholar who is also an artist, who was once a scientist; a short story writer who is also a novelist… My multiplicities surface in positionings of discontinuity, being between worlds.
 These diversities render themselves in my cross-genre writing, in self-reflective, fictional or diagnostic negotiations that engage with difference in the otherworldly or the everyday.
 As a writer who exists in zones of difference within and between cultures… my writing crosses borders to new worlds in a postmodernist realism of no ‘clean’ divide.
-I am many.’
+I am many.’What is it about short stories that particularly lends itself to SF&F as a genre?

 In my book Writing Speculative Fiction, I reference theorist Paul March-Russell and talk about the relationship between the short story and postmodernism.
 The postmodern is… undecidable: the short story leaves meaning to be uncovered.
 The postmodern is… decentred: the short story’s undecidability dissolves centralisation.
 The postmodern is… simulation: the short story’s decentralisation allows distinction from reality and enables artistic representations of reality.